ProzorroUKR/prozorro-docs/docs/source/standard/contract.rst

     Validation rules:

     * Value amountNet should be less or equal to amount
-    * Value amountNet should be less or equal to awarded amount if VAT included
+    * Value amountNet should be less or equal to awarded amount
+    * Value amountNet can be less than amount for 20% of amountNet max
     * Value amount should be less or equal to awarded amount if VAT included
-    * Value amountNet can be less than amount for 20% if VAT included
-    * Value amountNet should be less or equal to awarded amount if VAT not included
-    * Value amount should be greater or equal to awarded amount if VAT not included
-    * Value amount can be greater than amountNet for 20% if VAT not included

     Check ":ref:`SettingContractValue`" tutorial section for more info